Does Insurance Cover Surrogacy?

 Maternity and newborn care are considered essential in most health plans.
 Coverage, however, varies wildly between carrier and even between specific policy.

 If you’re intended parents, make sure that your policy doesn’t contain exclusive language regarding surrogacy, and check in with both your surrogacy specialist and an attorney to see what options may be available to you.
+A trusted surrogacy and egg donation agencycan also help you explore supplemental policies, identify cost-effective solutions, and ensure you’re financially prepared for the journey ahead.

 Recommend